Mugamoodi (soundtrack): Production and composition

 Shortly after his involvement, K recorded a romantic melody ("Vaayamoodi Summa Iru Da") with the lyrics of Karky.
 It was his 41st song as a lyricist.
 By early February 2012, K completed recording three songs for the film, adding that the film would feature four songs.
 According to Karky, "usually Mysskin's films have fast numbers, but here, for a change, there are two melodies and I have penned them both."
 Karky revealed that he wrote lyrics for "Vaayamoodi Summa Iru Da" on a flight.

 Unlike Mysskin's previous films, the film would not feature a "yellow saree song" as it was a superhero film.
 Hence, a kuthu song was shot at a TASMAC bar entitled "Bar Anthem" which K described it as "a Kuthu song with soul".
 Mysskin revealed that Kabilan was the first choice to write "Bar Anthem" but could not do so citing schedule conflicts.
 Karky could not write the song as he never consumed alcohol.
 This resulted in Mysskin writing the lyrics for the song.
 K incorporated the violin portions of the song from the titular track from Annakili (1976) composed by Ilaiyaraaja.

 Release

 The tracklist was officially released by the makers on 30 July 2012.
 The audio launch event was held on 1 August 2012 at Sathyam Cinemas, Chennai.
 The audio was presented by Vijay and was received by Puneeth Rajkumar.
 Mysskin, Jiiva, Pooja Hegde, Narain, Lingusamy, Venkat Prabhu, Gnanavel Raja, Jayam Raja, Madhan Karky, Ravi K Chandran, and R. B. Choudary were also present at the event.
+An online contest was conducted by UTV to which 500 winners of the contest, had received the audio launch invitation through e-mail.
 CDs were made available in stores on the same day.

 On 15 August 2012, the audio launch of film film's Telugu version titled Mask was held.
 The event was held at Annapurna Studios, Hyderabad.
 Along with film's cast and crew, VV Vinayak, Gemini Kiran, Shyam Prasad Reddy, Ramesh Puppala, K. Atchi Reddy, Sunil, B. V. S. N. Prasad, R. B. Choudary, and Bhimaneni Srinivasa Rao were also present at the audio launch.